ms-yogi/frontendQuickbytes/README.md

 1. Implement a section which will be initially somewhere on a webpage.
 2. After you scroll to that section, the section should get fixed on top and other sections of your site should continue scrolling.

+## Password Module

+Doesn't it look cool that your password strength and password criteria is getting checked as you type the password?
+That is the task in this challenge.

+Features to include in it -

+1. Create a password input component.
+2. Add an eye icon to simply toggle between visible and non-visible states.
+3. Check the password criteria as the user starts entering the password.
+You can either mark after every matching criteria or display a message showing which criteria yet to pass.
+4. Also, find and show the strength of the password based on parameters from criteria it has matched.